alevy/www/content/about.html.markdown

 in the [Stanford Information Networks Group].

-My partner-in-crime, [Kaitlin Morrison], is doing a fellowship at the Natural Resource Defense Council in New York.
+My partner-in-crime, [Kaitlin Morrison], is doing a fellowship at the Natural Resources Defense Council in New York.
 So, while I'm still a student at Stanford, I live and sometimes work in New York.

 I'm currently working on a new secure operating system for embedded devices